AID-GC Undergraduate Internship

 All applicants must:

-- Be undergraduate students (rising juniors and seniors) from underrepresented communities and populations in the genetic counseling field.
+- Be undergraduate students (rising juniors and seniors) in an accredited institution of higher education.

 - Have a demonstrated interest in genetics and health professions.